 Don’t Put Restrictions on Gift Cards

 Although federal law restricts retailers from putting an expiration date on gift cards or adding fees for periods of inactivity, businesses sometimes diminish the value of a card if it isn’t used after the first 12 months.
 This strategy isn’t recommended.
-Is it worth alienating your customers by lowering their card balance if it goes unused for a year, just to reduce your gift card liabilities?
+Is it worth alienating customers who have unused gift cards by lowering their card balance if they don’t spend it within a year, just to reduce your gift card liabilities?

 To do gift cards right, you really want to have a POS system in place.
 Sure, you can sell gift cards if you use a traditional cash register, but the process becomes so much harder.